secnot/django-profile-repo/README.rst

 =============================

 Django-profile-repo is a simple application that allows you to manage multi-model user profiles in a unified manner.
-Without needing to add a Foreign key to the user to each model.
+Without needing to add a Foreign key to each model.